SamJSui/cudAI/README.md

 ## About

 **cudAI** is a CUDA C/C++ library that parallelizes linear algebra and machine learning algorithms to provide efficient computing.
-The library is to combine aspects of Python's NumPy and Scikit-Learn, providing matrix operations and model training in a C/C++ environment.
+The library combines aspects of Python's NumPy and Scikit-Learn, providing GPU-bound matrix operations and model training in a C/C++ environment.

 ### Built with